 From vultures in Ethiopia to forest owls in Arizona to American Kestrels across North America—they need you.
 This is true now more than ever.
 A year like no other, 2020 will be remembered for widespread distrust of science, a global pandemic, and countless climate-related natural disasters.

-We are hopeful that 2021 will be different.
+We are hopeful that the future will be different.
 That our community of professional scientists, a new crop of biologists-in-training (interns), and volunteer scientists can return to our American Kestrel Studies, the Following Forest Owls Program, and to our long-term migration monitoring sites.
 But we also hope that we all remember and heed the lessons of 2020.